 Incheon cruise terminal

 Via a joint venture company, the South Korean government is currently building a new cruise ship terminal in Port Incheon.
-The International Passenger Terminal is an USD 580 million investment.
-When completed in 2019, the new facility will have capacity to berth even the world's largest cruise ships of the Royal Caribbean's Oasis class.
+The "International Passenger Terminal" is an USD 580 million investment.
+When completed in 2019, the new cruise ship facility will have capacity to berth even the world's largest cruise ships of the Royal Caribbean's Oasis class.

 The Incheon cruise port map is interactive.
 It shows the port's exact location, along with the real-time cruise ship traffic (if any) in its vicinity - today, and right now.
 By zooming-out you can see other cruise ship ports located near Incheon, Seoul, South Korea.

 If you lose the Incheon location on the map, simply reload the page (also with F5 button).
 This feature is integrated with the CruiseMapper's cruise ship tracker tracking the vessels' current positions at sea and in ports.

 Port Incheon cruise ship schedule shows timetable calendars of all arrival and departure dates by month.
 The port's schedule lists all ships (in links) with cruises going to or leaving from Incheon, Seoul, South Korea.
 To see the full itineraries (ports of call dates and arrival / departure times) and their lowest rates – just follow the corresponding ship-link.

 |Day||Ships in port|